Harold Lothrop Borden

-Lieutenant Harold Lothrop Borden (23 May 1876 – 16 July 1900) was from Canning, Nova Scotia and the only son of Canada's Minister of Defence and Militia, Frederick William Borden and related to future Prime Minister Robert Laird Borden.
+Lieutenant Harold Lothrop Borden (23 May 1876 – 16 July 1900) was from Canning, Nova Scotia, and was the only son of Canada's Minister of Defence and Militia, Sir Frederick Borden, and was related to the future Prime Minister of Canada, Sir Robert Borden.
 Serving in the Royal Canadian Dragoons, he became the most famous Canadian casualty of the Second Boer War.
 Queen Victoria asked F. W. Borden for a photograph of his son, Prime Minister Wilfrid Laurier praised his services, tributes arrived from across Canada, and in his home town a monument (by Hamilton MacCarthy) was erected to his memory.

 Early life

 Borden was born in 1876.
 He acquired an arts degree at Mount Allison University and was enrolled in medical school at McGill University when he enlisted in the war.

 Military career

-Borden's military career began in 1893, when he entered The King's Canadian Hussars.
+Borden's military career began in 1893, when he joined The King's Canadian Hussars, at that time an independent cavalry squadron.
 In 1897, as a member of Queen Victoria's Diamond Jubilee Contingent he received the Jubilee Medal.
-By 1899 he rose to the rank of Major in command of this corps.
-At the outbreak of the Second Boer War Borden received a commission as lieutenant with the 1st Battalion, Canadian Mounted Rifles (which shortly after his death became known as The Royal Canadian Dragoons (Special Service Force)) and allotted to the 1st Battalion, "B" Squadron as officer commanding the 4th Troop.
+By 1899 he rose to the rank of Major and commanded the squadron.
+At the outbreak of the Second Boer War Borden accepted a reduction in rank to serve overseas with the second Canadian contingent to the war in South Africa.
+He was commissioned as a lieutenant into the 1st Battalion, Canadian Mounted Rifles and posted to the 1st Battalion's "B" Squadron as officer commanding the 4th Troop.
 He was brought to the attention of Field Marshal Lord Roberts', the British commander-in-chief in South Africa, for repeatedly swimming with Richard Turner across the Vet River at Coetzee's Drift, to draw the fire of the Boers who were dug in on the north bank (5 May 1900).

 Borden also fought with distinction at the Battle of Faber's Put (30 May 1900).
 The battle was one of the most desperate actions faced by Canadians while campaigning in South Africa: 27 killed, 41 wounded, and the loss of a large number of horses.
 Field Marshal Lord Roberts reported: "Lieut.
 H. L. Borden, gallant conduct in swimming the Vet River under fire, 5 May, and in capturing some of the enemy’s wagons on 30 May."